Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 With this dataset, I was able to create a list of dates which NBA games were played on in the past 5 seasons.
 With the list of dates, I was able to scrape gambling lines off of sportsbookreview.com, querying each date and pulling the historical betting lines for each game on that date.

 Data Cleaning: The dataset of box scores from basketball-reference.com, and the dataset of betting lines from sportsbookreview.com, were relatively clean to begin with.
 There were missing betting lines for a few games; to rectify this I went to additional gambling websites with historical data to manually look up the lines for these games.
+There was also one game missing entirely from the gambling data, which I then imputed (Miami-Washington, 03/06/2015)

 Feature Engineering/Accounting for Time Series: I caluculated a few features for my dataset.
 I calculated whether each game ended up being an over, an under, or a push(final score same as total line), and used these features as my response variables.
 I wanted a metric that was representative of a team's total